We offer financial support for the arts including funding for emerging and established artists, art practitioners, groups and organisations.

 We provide funding to some significant arts organisations to facilitate continuous programmes of activity through our Toi Uru Kahikatea and Toi Tōtara Haemata Investment Programmes

 We fund a range of fellowships, awards, residencies, bursaries and scholarships.
-Find what's available for your artform in Find funding.
+Find what's available for your artform in Find opportunities.

 We recognise the contribution, excellence or innovative work of artists through these awards: